First, let’s review what a resume isn’t.

 Awards & Honors – If you have any notable work-related awards, list the most significant.

-While chronological places emphasis on career progression, a functional format focuses on your abilities and skills.
+While chronological places emphasis on career progression, a functional format is for a skills-based resume.
 Since it heavily emphasizes the applicant’s qualifications, functional format is more suitable for those with an expert level of experience.

 Format #3: Combination